learn-co-curriculum/js-basics-loops-readme/README.md

 ```
 ### The `for` loop
 ---
-Another very common type of loop that can be found in JavaScript is the `for loop`.
+Another very common type of loop that can be found in JavaScript is the `for` loop.
 It is similar to the `while` loop, but runs "for" a specific number of times.
 For loops include 3 optional expressions to initialize the variable, declare the condition, and increment or decrement the variable all in the same line.
 It is easier to read and reduces the chance of error, as could be easily done in `while` and `do....while` loops where infinite loops can easily be created.

 With this type of loop, we have the initialization variable and the condition, as per normal, however, in the same line you will also define the `final-expression` which will increment or decrement the variable.
-The final expression executes at the end of each iteration of the loop automatically, and in this case, will increment by 1 each time until the condition `i < 5` is met and returns `false`.
+The final expression executes at the end of each iteration of the loop automatically, and in this case, will increment by 1 each time until the condition `i < 5` is no longer met and returns `false`.

 **Example**
 ```